Reg Lewis (bodybuilder): Biography

-Lewis was born in Niles, California, in January 1936.
 He appeared as contestant with his wife, June, on a November 1959 episode of the television gameshow You Bet Your Life, with Groucho Marx.

-In the 1970s, Lewis appeared in a number of films including Mae West's Sextette in 1978.
+In the 1960s and 1970s, Lewis appeared in several films, notably the Italian picture Fire Monsters Against the Son of Hercules (1962) in which he played the lead role alongside Margaret Lee.
+His last screen appearance was in Mae West's Sextette (1978).

-He died in February 2021, at the age of 85.
+Lewis died in Los Angeles on February 11, 2021, at the age of 85.